JamesNZL/se281-crawler/README.md

 It also saves all crawled markup in an output `JSON` file keyed to the page route, so subsequent parsing can be done without re-fetching all pages.

-:smiley:

 ## Usage

-> Don't.
-There's almost certainly better stuff out there.
+> Don't :smiley:.
+I'm sure there's better stuff out there.

 1. Fork this repo